awsdocs/amazon-pinpoint-developer-guide/doc-source/audience-define-import.md

 The subsequent lines define the endpoints by providing values for each of the attributes in the header\.

-To include a comma, line break, or double quote in a value, enclose the value in double quotes, as in `"aaa,bbb"`\.
-For more information about the CSV format, see [RFC 4180 Common Format and MIME Type for Comma\-Separated Values \(CSV\) Files](https://tools.ietf.org/html/rfc4180)\.
+To include a comma or double quote in a value, enclose the value in double quotes, as in `"aaa,bbb"`\.

+Line breaks are not supported within a value in the CSV\.

 ------
 #### [ JSON ]